 If you want to skip the hustle of a 10-20 pips strategy, you can look for an interest rate differential strategy.
 An IRD (interest rate differential) is a difference in interest rates between two nations’ currencies.
 Forex trading is also known as a carry trade strategy.

-For instance, USD appreciated in 2022 versus most currencies, particularly the Japanese Yen, which helped the USD/JPY pair reach new highs.
+For instance, the USD appreciated in 2022 versus most currencies, particularly the Japanese Yen, which helped the USD/JPY pair reach new highs.
 In that case, if you bought the USD and sold JPY, you would have earned the interest rate differential and the upward movement of the pair.
 That is a compound interest rate strategy.

 3. Asymmetric Compounding Strategy